Active Learning-based Model Predictive Coverage Control: Experimental Results

 \subsection{Results Two-Layers, Learning-Based Coverage MPC}

 Figure~\ref{fig:twolayerlearningcoveragecost} shows the locational optimization cost and the estimated cost when applying Algorithm~\ref{alg:twolayermpcalglearningimp} with the initially unknown density~$\phi_2$.
-Further, Figure~\ref{pics:twolayerslearningconfig} shows the according configurations at three instances in time.
+Further, Figure~\ref{pics:twolayerslearningconfig} shows the obtained configurations at three instances in time.

-Defining~$F(\text{Var}_{\max,t}) = \frac{\text{Var}_{\max,t}}{\text{Var}_{\max,0}}$, the first decision in Algorithm~\ref{alg:twolayermpcalglearningimp} is guaranteed to be exploration and the agents drive towards the point of maximal variance within their initial Voronoi partition.
+Defining~$F(\text{Var}_{\max,t}) = \frac{\text{Var}_{\max,t}}{\text{Var}_{\max,0}}$, the first decision in Algorithm~\ref{alg:twolayermpcalglearningimp} is guaranteed to be exploration, and the agents drive towards the point of maximal variance within their initial Voronoi partition.
 Allowing for a better insight into the learning progress, the decreasing behaviour of the maximal variance over time is presented in Figure~\ref{fig:twolayerslearningmaxvar}.
-In Figure~\ref{fig:twolayerslearningcoef}, the development of estimated parameter vector $\theta$ is visualized. \\ In Figure~\ref{fig:twolayerlearningcoveragecost}, as well as in Figures~\ref{fig:twolayerslearningmaxvar} and~\ref{fig:twolayerslearningcoef}, the time instances for which the cars are exploring are indicated with a light grey background.
-Hence, it can be seen that, for the first 40 seconds, the agents keep exploring: correspondingly, any decrease or increase in cost is only accidental.
-However, by collecting measurements at each time step during exploration, after 25 seconds the mean estimate of $\theta$ is quite precise and further improvements are minor.
+In Figure~\ref{fig:twolayerslearningcoef}, the development of estimated parameter vector $\theta$ is visualized.
+In Figure~\ref{fig:twolayerlearningcoveragecost}, as well as in Figures~\ref{fig:twolayerslearningmaxvar} and~\ref{fig:twolayerslearningcoef}, the time instances for which the cars are exploring are indicated with a light grey background.
+It can be seen that, for the first \rahel{33} seconds, the agents keep exploring: correspondingly, any decrease or increase in cost is only accidental.
+However, by collecting measurements at each time step during exploration, after \rahel{15} seconds the mean estimate of $\theta$ is quite precise and further improvements are minor.
 This is also reflected in the small remaining maximal variance of the estimate.
-By the time the agents leave exploration mode all mean estimates show a maximal error of less than 0.05 concerning the true coefficient value and a maximal variance of approximately $10^{-3}$.
-Due to the remaining small uncertainty, the probability of another exploration movement for future instances is strictly positive, but very small, by the time the experiment is interrupted.
+By the time the agents leave exploration mode, all mean estimates of the true coefficient $\theta$ show a maximal error of less than \rahel{0.06} and a maximal variance of approximately $10^{-3}$.
+Due to the remaining small uncertainty, by the time the experiment is interrupted the probability of another exploration movement for future instances is strictly positive, but very small.